 #3 How To Use Your Marriott Bonvoy Points

-You have a few options of how to use your Marriott Bonvoy points:
+You have a few options when it comes to using your Marriott Bonvoy points:

 - Hotel Stays: The best way to use your Marriott Bonvoy points—hands-down—is on hotel stays.
 As you’ll see in the case studies below, your card is worth up to 16 nights in a 5-star hotel if you use it wisely.
 We’ll show you how.

 - Flights: Flights are the second-best way to use the 50,000 Marriott Bonvoy points that come with your Marriott Bonvoy American Express Card for Canadians.
 We show you below how to get a roundtrip flight anywhere in North America with your points.